Please have a look at my CV for a full list of my exhibitions.

 Artists at the other sites: Alison Harper, Lydia Halcrow, Sabine Kussmaul, Kaori Homma, Joanna Wright, Annelies Egli, Ryan Orme, Rod Gray, Liz Blum, Nikki Alford, Walking the Land artists, Alice Sheppard Fidler, Nicholas Cheeseman, Simon Ross, Jezella Pigott, Lisa Porch, Karen van Kalmthout, Maria Jose Carvallo, Christopher Bowers

-Saturday 9th February, 11 - 12, 'Join in the conversation', a performative conversation with Lou Baker and Fiona Campbell,
+Saturday 9th February, 11 - 12, 'Join in the conversation', a performative conversation with Lou Baker and Fiona Campbell, where we discussed our practices.

 'Join in the conversation' flyer